KNU-LG/frontend/README.md

 Install the CLI tool using the above command.

+> npm install

+Install the project dependencies using the above command.

 > npm run build

 Build the React app using the above command.